 Jan joined the team August 2020.
 After falling in love with the Yukon’s wilderness during a working holiday year in 2012, he went back to his home country Germany to get a degree as a poultry specialist.
 In 2018, his knowledge and passion for working with animals led him back to the Yukon where he worked at local farms and gained experience working with horses, cows and sheep.
 Jan is passionate about caring for the animals – big and small and especially enjoys being a part of the journey for those animals that come through the Wildlife Rehabilitation Centre be released back into the wild.

 You can find Jan around the Preserve on the weekends.
 During the week he spends his time with his family, his partner and their two kids, a boy and a girl while he takes Parental Leave.
-Come August 2022 he will take on full-time work with the Preserve.
+August 2022 he took on full-time work with the Preserve.
 Summer 2023, look for Jan helping in Outdoor Operations.

 Outdoor Operations Assistant